Peter Guillam: Tinker Tailor Soldier Spy

+The Honourable Schoolboy

+Reappearing in The Honourable Schoolboy, Guillam is brought into Smiley's "inner circle" in the "post-Fall" Circus, along with Connie Sachs and "China watcher" Doc di Salis, as they investigate a Soviet "gold seam" in Hong Kong.
+Guillam begins to suspect that the operation is being undermined by their nominal allies in the CIA, in cooperation with certain elements of the British government.
+Though the operation is a success, his suspicions are proven correct when Smiley is removed from head of the Circus, and Guillam himself is demoted once again to the Brixton outstation.

+Smiley's People

 By the time of the events in Smiley's People (the third book in the Karla trilogy) Guillam is married to a young Frenchwoman called Marie-Clare and is head of Circus operations in Paris, though this too is considered to be a minor post.

+The Secret Pilgrim

 In The Secret Pilgrim Guillam appears as the Head of Secretariat for Leonard Burr, the chief of the Service, but their working relationship is conflicted.
 Burr describes Guillam as "a thoroughly idle officer", while Guillam says of Burr, "Bloody man seems to expect me to work in my sleep."
 Guillam is replaced by Ned, the protagonist of the novel.

+A Legacy of Spies

-Guillam is the protagonist and narrator of the events described in A Legacy of Spies.
+Guillam is the protagonist and narrator of the events described in A Legacy of Spies, which greatly expand the scope of his involvement in The Spy Who Came in From the Cold.

 In other media

 In the 1979 BBC miniseries of Tinker Tailor Soldier Spy, Guillam was portrayed by Michael Jayston.
 In 1982, the BBC adapted Smiley's People into a miniseries, in which Michael Byrne played the role due to Jayston's unavailability.

 In the 1989 BBC Radio play, Guillam was played by Douglas Blackwell.

 In BBC Radio's 2009/10 adaptation of the novel, Guillam was played by Ewan Bailey.

 In the 2011 film version of Tinker Tailor Soldier Spy, Guillam is played by Benedict Cumberbatch.
 The character is portrayed as homosexual in the film (a departure from the novels), and as making the painful decision to break up with his boyfriend.